Chart Color Schemes

 Wyoming is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of Wyoming is estimated at around 10,065, reflecting a decrease of 46 people since the 2021 Census which reported a population of 10,111.
-This estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, indicating a resident population of 10,045 with an additional 5 validated new addresses since the Census date.
-The population density ratio is 1,409 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+As of May 2026, the estimated population of the suburb of Wyoming is around 10,033 people.
+This figure reflects a decrease of 78 individuals since the 2021 Census, which recorded a population of 10,111 people.
+The current resident population stands at 10,029, as estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and validation of five new addresses since the Census date.
+This results in a density ratio of 1,405 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
 Overseas migration was the primary driver of population growth in recent periods for Wyoming.
-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for covered SA2 areas and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.

 Frequently Asked Questions - Population